 The owners of this Massachusetts Victorian were no strangers to the work of Byggmeister Design Build.
 Over the years, the firm, which explicitly focuses on remodeling work with a commitment to efficiency, completed a finished basement and an extensive garage project on the property.
-So, when the owners sought a new master bathroom, they already knew that they’d be getting an expertly crafted space and an improvement to the home’s efficiency along the way.
+So, when the owners sought a new suite bathroom, they already knew that they’d be getting an expertly crafted space and an improvement to the home’s efficiency along the way.
 The finished bath is a complete transformation, and an example of what’s possible when you reassign value to existing spaces.

-When looking at the original layout of the master suite, it’s easy to become enamored by the opportunity the balcony affords.
+When looking at the original layout of the suite bedroom, it’s easy to become enamored by the opportunity the balcony affords.
 After all, access to the outdoors— light and views—is a conventional element sought after in the bid for comfort.
 But the energy demands of a home should also be a priority.
 And in truth, the balcony was underutilized.
 It was high maintenance and its leaky old door offset any real comfort and efficiency that the daylight imparted on the space.

 “Our favorite projects involve taking the weakest part of a house and turning it into the best part of the house,” wrote the project team.
-“In this case, we chose to capture the old balcony as indoor space and relocate the bathroom to that end of the master suite.”
+“In this case, we chose to capture the old balcony as indoor space and relocate the bathroom to that end of the suite.”

 By moving the bathroom to the balcony position, the team was able air-seal and improve insulation levels in the exterior walls.
 High-quality, tight windows keep the thermal boundary in check, without completely losing access to the light and views that help bring the space to life.

-The abundance of floor space on this side of the master suite allowed the owners additional amenities within the bathroom.
+The abundance of floor space on this side of the suite allowed the owners additional amenities within the bathroom.
 Now, they have a spacious walk-in shower, a separate toilet closet, dual vanities, and a makeup counter.
-The result is an elevated master suite that improves both circulation and functionality.
+The result is an elevated suite that improves both circulation and functionality.